turingschool/backend-curriculum-site/module1/lessons/each.md

 ## Transform Every Element

 Often, you will have a collection of objects that you need to transform, or map, into a new collection.
-For example, if you had the array `['kat', 'tim', 'mike']` and you needed the array `['Kat', 'Tim', 'Mike']` you could use \#each to accomplish this goal.
+For example, if you had the array `['mike', 'bob', 'megan']` and you needed the array `['Mike', 'Bob', 'Megan']` you could use \#each to accomplish this goal.
 Let's open a playground.rb file and take a look:

 ```ruby
 #playground.rb